 Applicants for programs administered on the Phi Theta Kappa Spring Scholarship Application are selected based on a variety of criteria including academic accomplishments, persistence and leadership potential, campus and community service and involvement, etc. Each applicant must have a letter of recommendation written by someone who can provide specific examples of leadership abilities and potential, persistence, service involvement, and impact outside the classroom.
 In all scholarship programs, judges specifically look for future leadership potential.

-This Letter of Recommendation should be completed and submitted by a two-year college faculty member, administrator, dean, employer, or professional at an organization where the student has volunteered.
+This Letter of Recommendation should be completed and submitted by a college faculty member, administrator, dean, employer, or professional at an organization where the student has volunteered.

 Letters of recommendation should be provided on official letterhead and signed by the recommender.
 Student applicants will need to upload the signed letters of recommendation into their scholarship applications.
 Neither PTK staff nor recommenders will have access to student applications.
 Recommenders should provide the following information in some format in the letter of recommendation: